 In a previous article, I taught you How to retrieve a script Resource from vRO via curl.
 That can be helpful to some people, but how about updating that script?
 Easy!
 Read on…

 This is a super short post since all the tough details were already outlined in the article linked above.
 So, assuming you already know the ID and name of the script you wish to update, all you need to do is run the following curl command:

 I recently spent time with a customer doing a vRO workshop with them.
 During the course of the workshop, I was asked how you could retrieve a script that had been stored as a resource element on a vRO server using curl.
 Well, I had never done that before so I set out to figure it out and was able to provide the solution before I left!
-Throughout this article, I will be using a vRA 7.2 embedded vRO.
-The biggest difference here is only the port that we use to access the API.
-For embedded, it is 443 and standalone vRO uses 8281.
+Throughout this article, I will be using a vRA 7.

-In a previous article, I noted that I had won an i3 NUC at VMworld in Barcelona.
-After playing with that for a few days and helping Alan Renouf test his Home Lab Deployment script, I decided I wanted to have a full 3 node cluster - but with the i5 Processor … so, I went shopping!
+In a previous article VMworld 2016 Barcelona Hackathon, I noted that I had won an i3 NUC at VMworld in Barcelona.
+After playing with that for a few days and helping Alan Renouf test his Home Lab Deployment Script, I decided I wanted to have a full 3 node cluster - but with the i5 Processor … so, I went shopping!

 The Intel NUC has become a popular device for a variety of use cases.
 It’s quite a powerful little box that can be used as a regular Windows/Linux machine, a Home Theater PC (HTPC), or a techie Test/Dev box for many different types of software, including VMware ESXi - and even vSAN!
-This will be a short blog post on setting up a USB boot stick for the installation of ESXi.
-The process used here can be put towards any other OS as well.
+This will be a short blog post on setting up a USB boot stick for the installation of ESXi on a SanDisk Ultra Fit 16GB USB.